TheMonkeyMahn/DigisparkScripts/README.md

 # Digispark Tab Spammer

+To use:

+For actually helpful instructions, go to this website: https://www.instructables.com/How-to-Setup-DigiSprak-Attiny85-Board/

-To use: Get a Digispark USB stick
+Get a Digispark USB stick

-do the other stuff

-bing bam boom it works
-plug it into someone's pc
-it spams the burger king site
+Install the Arduino IDE

+Set up the Digispark board in Arduino

+Install Digistump Boards in Arduino

+Install Digistump Drivers

+Enter code into Arduino

+Press upload in Arduino

+Connect the Digispark Board